 yongshan DOT ding AT yale DOT edu

 I am an Assistant Professor of Computer Science at Yale University.
 I am a member of the Yale Quantum Institute (YQI) and affiliated with the Computer Systems Lab (CSL).
-Our Quantum Computer Systems (QCS) group produces impactful research that improves the capability and performance of next-generation quantum computing systems.
+Our Quantum Systems Lab (QSL) produces impactful research that improves the capability and performance of next-generation quantum computing systems.
 We work on a broad set of problems related to algorithms and computer architecture in quantum computing.

 Quantum computers hold enormous potential in solving some classically intractable problems.
 To unlock this potential, researchers around the globe are racing to develop practical quantum algorithms, software, and hardware.
 In our group, we are especially interested in projects that bridge theory and application.
 For example, our current research efforts consist of several themes: